-PPP Criteria Chart Criterion Definition Extent Demonstrated Initial Screening Business Case Prior to Contract Signing Project is Vial ole Effective in meeting government objectives The project is an effective method of meeting government objectives, and is consistent with the sector's strategy and relevant development plans The project, as proposed for consideration as a PPP, is consistent with the sector's overall strategy, relevant development plans and integrates (as appropriate) with existing and planned assets and services Unchanged Unchanged Technically feasible The project can be implemented technically, as planned, using known and proven technologies and engineering methods There is a reasonable expectation that the project is technically feasible, based on expert judgment or prefeasibility studies A feasibility study indicates that the project (as defined for consideration as a PPP) is technically feasible The project defined in the final PPP contract is materially the same as that assessed by the feasibility study undertaken during the business case Legally feasible All aspects of the project are permitted by law, the parties involved in the project are legally empowered to do what they will need to do under the project, and the agreements that will be required can be made legally binding on all parties concerned There is a reasonable expectation that the project is legally feasible, based on expert judgment or preliminary legal analysis A thorough legal due diligence of the project (as defined for consideration as a PPP) has assessed all legal issues having a bearing on the project, including reviewing all applicable laws and regulations, use rights, and (as appropriate) legalities of the project site, and indicates the project (as defined for The project defined in the final PPP contract is materially the same as that assessed by the legal due diligence undertaken during the business case
+PPP Criteria Chart Criterion Definition Extent Demonstrated Deminion Initial Screening Business Case Prior to Contract Signing Project is Viable Effective in meeting government objectives The project is an effective method of meeting government objectives, and is consistent with the sector's strategy and relevant development plans The project, as proposed for consideration as a PPP, is consistent with the sector's overall strategy, relevant development plans and integrates (as appropriate) with existing and planned assets and services The project, as proposed for consideration as a PPP, is consistent with the sector's overall strategy, relevant development plans and integrates (as appropriate) with existing and planned assets and services as a PPP, is consistent with the sector's overall strategy, relevant development Technically feasible The project can be implemented technically, as planned, using known and proven technologies and engineering methods There is a reasonable expectation that the project is technically feasible, based on expert judgment or prefeasibility studies, which have considered the general risks and opportunities associated with climate change.
+A feasibility study, which has considered the risks and opportunities associated with climate change, over different timescales and scenarios, indicates that the project (as defined for consideration as a PPP) is technically feasible.
+The project defined in the final PPP contract is materially the same as that assessed by the feasibility study undertaken during the business case Legally feasible All aspects of the project are permitted by law, the parties involved in the project are legally empowered to do what they will need to do under the project, and the agreements that will be required can be made legally binding on all parties concerned There is a reasonable expectation that the project is legally feasible, based on expert judgment or preliminary legal analysis A thorough legal due diligence of the project (as defined for consideration as a PPP) has assessed all legal issues having a bearing on the project, including reviewing all applicable laws and regulations, use rights, and (as appropriate) legalities of the project site, and indicates the project (as defined for consideration as a PPP is legally feasible The project defined in the final PPP contract is materially the same as that assessed by the legal due diligence undertaken during the business case